Tsukiyonocm/Reading-List/README.md

 ### Currently Reading

-1. AI 2041 by Kai Fu Lee
+1. The Anatomy of Fascism by Robert O. Paxton
 2. Star Wars: The High Republic - Midnight Horizon by Daniel Jose Older

-### Current Book Completed Count as of 2/16/24
+### Current Book Completed Count as of 3/15/24

-Non-fiction - 1\
+Non-fiction - 2\
 Fiction - 4